chmlee/ream-doc-v2/docs/Language/Basic/Entry.md

 ## Language
 - name: Dutch
-  > This is a Level 2 Entry
+  > This is in a Level 2 Entry

 ### Language
 - name: French
-  > This is a Level 3 Entry
+  > This is in a Level 3 Entry

 ### Language
 - name: German
-  > This is a Level 3 Entry
+  > This is in a Level 3 Entry
 ```
 <EditorLite item="entry4" />